eeko-kon/pyOpenMS_UmetaFlow/README.md

 #### Get the necessary executables (ThermoRawFileParser & Sirius):

     (cd resources/ThermoRawFileParser && wget https://github.com/compomics/ThermoRawFileParser/releases/download/v1.3.4/ThermoRawFileParser.zip && unzip ThermoRawFileParser.zip)

+Download the latest SIRIUS executable manually from [here](https://github.com/boecker-lab/sirius/releases) until available as a conda-forge installation.
+Choose the headless zipped file compatible for your operating system (linux, macOS or windows) and unzip it under the directory "resources/".

 ### Step 5: Run all kernels and investigate the results